St. Francis of Assisi

 Thanks, Holly Wood, RN – Bachelor of Science in Nursing – School Nurse at St. Francis of Assisi Catholic School, Ann Arbor, Michigan. nurse@stfrancisaa.org

-2020-November – St. Francis Health Nurse News – From our Parish Nurse
+2020-November – St. Francis Health Nurse News – From our Parish Nurse, Holly:

 Don’t forget to address mental health and wellness with children.
 This year has been a whirlwind of changes for them as well; it is important to consider how children may need extra attention and support to develop appropriate coping skills.
 Anxiety in children often present physically with symptoms such as headaches and stomach aches.
 Age appropriate conversations can be really impactful in developing a lifetime of healthy coping skills and trust.